Data Governance Roles and Their Responsibilities: A Complete Round Up

 Depending on the organization, data admins may also be responsible for database administration tasks, such as maintaining the data dictionary, choosing the right tools — software and hardware — and monitoring database performance.

-Also, since data admins operationalize the entire data governance program, you should look for seasoned members of the data team with a good grasp of the business.
+Because data admins operationalize the entire data governance program, they should be seasoned members of the data team with a firm grasp of the business.

 Data steward